Richard Mason (novelist, born 1919): Career

 His second novel, The Wind Cannot Read, was written in India between February and May 1944, sometimes in temperatures over 100 degrees, after the day's duties.
 It was based partly on his wartime experiences learning Japanese and won the John Llewellyn Rhys Prize in 1948.
 (The character "Peter" featured in it was based on his friend Lyons, while the Michael Quinn character is transparently himself.)
 Mason also did a surprisingly competent job of writing the screenplay for the 1958 film version, starring Dirk Bogarde.
 Many of the themes of love transcending cultural boundaries, also developed later in The World of Suzie Wong, make their first appearance here.
-The movie setting, Red Fort in Delhi, departs from the Mumbai setting of the novel, but provides considerable visual interest, and nicely complements the novel by providing a rich portrait of the city and of Indian life.
+The movie setting, Red Fort in Delhi, departs from the Mumbai setting of the novel, but provides visual interest, and complements the novel by providing a rich portrait of the city and of Indian life.
 The novel and film were sufficiently successful that Mason was subsequently able to devote himself entirely to writing and travel, including visits to the Caribbean and Polynesia.

 The Wind Cannot Read was followed by another mystery novel Angel Take Care (also written as Richard Lakin, 1947).
-Easily the most charming of Mason's novels, it details the amusing experiences of a newly formed husband and wife detective team as they attempt to determine the fate of a missing person.
+Easily the most charming of Mason's novels, it details the amusing experiences of a newly-formed husband and wife detective team as they attempt to determine the fate of a missing person.

 Mason's next novel The Shadow and the Peak, set in Jamaica, was filmed in 1958 as Passionate Summer (alternately titled "Storm over Jamaica").
 In this time frame Mason also produced films and wrote several scripts.
 With W. P. Lipscomb, he wrote the screenplay for the 1956 film version of Nevil Shute's novel A Town Like Alice.

 In search of inspiration for his next book, he suspected that he would find it in Hong Kong.
 "I had felt I needed background for a book and something in me said Hong Kong was a place where I would immediately find material, so I simply bought a ticket," he commented to an interviewer.
 Mason's delight in his observations there did indeed inspire him to write his best-known book, The World of Suzie Wong (1957), a tale of an artist's surprisingly tender romance with a Hong Kong prostitute.
 It quickly became a well-reviewed bestseller, The Times Literary Supplement, for example, calling it "extremely readable" and noting that it was "written with uncommon skill and intelligence."
 It also added a somewhat controversial expression, "Suzie Wong" (a seductive East Asian woman), to the English language.
 It was quickly adapted into a 1958 Broadway play, starring William Shatner and France Nuyen, as well as the 1960 film The World of Suzie Wong, starring William Holden and Nancy Kwan.
 It was Kwan's first film role.